 If you’re not actually allowed to take students on a field trip at your school, you can take them to a different classroom or part of the school — maybe to see the principal’s office or the inside of the cafeteria!

 Or, you can organize an in-class field trip instead: pick a destination to transform your class into that place for a day!

-For example, you could have a “staycation” to the zoo where you watch a Planet Earth documentary, eat animal crackers, dress up like animals, and do other zoo-themed activities.
+For example, you could have a “staycation” to the zoo where you watch a Planet Earth documentary, eat animal crackers, dress up as animals, and do other zoo-themed activities.

 Discovery Education is just one outlet for exciting and educational in-school field trips.

 The kids get to run around, get physical exercise, and play all the sillies out?
 Yes, please!